ava-labs/avalanche-docs/docs/subnets/create-a-virtual-machine-vm.md

 If no argument is given, the path defaults to a binary named with default VM ID: `$GOPATH/src/github.com/ava-labs/avalanchego/build/plugins/tGas3T58KzdjLHhBDMnH2TvrddhqTji5iZAMZ3RXs2NLpSnhH`

 This name `tGas3T58KzdjLHhBDMnH2TvrddhqTji5iZAMZ3RXs2NLpSnhH` is the CB58 encoded 32 byte identifier for the VM.
 For the timestampvm, this is the string "timestampvm" zero-extended in a 32 byte array and encoded in CB58.
-See [here](./subnet-cli.md#subnet-cli-create-vmid) for more details.
+See [here](./subnet-cli.md#subnet-cli-create-vmid) for more details on how to create a VM ID.

 ### VM Aliases